arbor-sim/arbor/doc/contrib/dependency-management.rst

    * There appears to be no way to enforce that, unless we enforce it for all PRs.
    * Optionally we could have a PR template auto-assigning to some or all of us, which means we'll at least be notified.
-10. We will try to keep deps up to date.
+10. We will try to keep compatible to a wide range in dependency versions.

    * This includes making other components in `ext` git submodules, such that updates are more easily tracked.